Barbara Snow (ornithologist): New York Zoological Society in Trinidad

-In 1958 Barbara, who had been the Warden of Lundy Island in the Bristol Channel, married David William Snow, a highly renowned British ornithologist, in Trinidad.
-From 1957 to 1961 the Snows worked for the New York Zoological Society at the society's Tropical Research Centre headed by the famous American naturalist, William Beebe.
+From 1957 to 1961 the Snow and her husband, David, worked for the New York Zoological Society at the society's Tropical Research Centre headed by the famous American naturalist, William Beebe.
 The centre was later expanded and is now known as the research centre in Trinidad.

-Here David Snow began his studies of the oilbirds (Steatornis caripensis), and their echolocation abilities which enabled them to navigate to their nests in complete darkness using high-pitched clicks audible to humans (unlike the echolocation sounds of many bats).
-Barbara joined him in 1957 and from then on they worked together as a close-knit partnership.
-He and Barbara also began detailed studies of three bird families, the hummingbirds, the cotingas and the manakins, all associated with plants.
+David Snow began his studies of the oilbirds (Steatornis caripensis), and their echolocation abilities which enabled them to navigate to their nests in complete darkness using high-pitched clicks audible to humans (unlike the echolocation sounds of many bats).
+Barbara joined David in 1957 and from then on they worked together as a close-knit partnership.
+They began detailed studies of three bird families, the hummingbirds, the cotingas and the manakins, all associated with plants.
 This work extended over many years in Central and South America and led to important discoveries on the co-adaption between the birds and plants, providing food for the birds while ensuring the fertilising of the plants' flowers and dispersal of their seeds - "an early breakthrough in the integration of behaviour and ecology."

-They focussed for some time on the fascinating and very complex courtship dances of the white-bearded manakin (Manacus manacus) and the golden-headed manakin (Pipra erythrocephala).
-They came to realise that tropical fruit-eating birds have abundant food resources, and, therefore, a lot of "spare time" which has facilitated the extraordinary flourishing of communal lek displays by male manakins.
-He described these in several classic papers, while also working with Barbara on other tropical birds.
+The snows focussed for some time on the complex courtship dances of the white-bearded manakin (Manacus manacus) and the golden-headed manakin (Pipra erythrocephala).
+They hypothesised that because tropical fruit-eating birds have abundant food resources, they have leisure time which facilitated the unusual flourishing of communal mating displays, known as lek, by male manakins.
+David Snow described these in several classic papers, while also working with Barbara on other tropical birds.

-In 1963, David was invited to become director of the new Charles Darwin Station on the Galápagos Islands.
-He completed the first real working field station there and set up regular surveying routines.
-He may have stayed longer, but as he now had a young family to raise, in 1964 he returned to England, following Barbara who had gone ahead to have their second son.

-They spent the rest of their careers in Britain.
-David was appointed Director of Research at the British Trust for Ornithology and later Director of the Natural History Museum's bird room.
-They moved out to Tring, Hertfordshire, close to their home.
-He edited the influential ornithological journal, The Ibis for some years and published the valuable two-volume work, Birds of the Western Palaearctic.
+British wildlife

-At their home and in the neighbouring countryside they continued their studies - particularly of fruit-eating birds "resulting in Birds and Berries, of which Barbara was deservedly the senior author as she had done a good deal more of the field work than I had."
+The Snows continued to study birds upon their return to England - particularly of fruit-eating birds - resulting in the book Birds and Berries.
+David noted that "Barbara was deservedly the senior author as she had done a good deal more of the field work than I had [...] her remarkably acute observation, coupled with endless patience and, perhaps more importantly, delight in the birds around her, from Flightless Cormorants to hummingbirds, enabled her to discover much that could only be discovered by sitting and watching."